shilangyu/uni-notes/masters/cryptography_and_security/symmetric_encryption.md

 ## stream ciphers

 Use a PRNG to generate a key stream.
 We seed the PRN with a fixed secret key and a nonce.
+Optimized for hardware, efficient.

 We can: